orbcode/orbuculum/README.md

 parameters for each macro are available via the help system too.

 In general, you will configure orbuculum via your local `.gdbinit` file.
-An example file is alto in the Support directory, and looks like this;
+An example file is also in the Support directory, and looks like this;

     source config/gdbtrace.init
     target extended-remote /dev/ttyACM1